Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/edge_split.rst

       On 0: all edges are split.
 On 180: no edges are split.

 Sharp Edges
-   When enabled, edges will be split if they were marked as sharp using :menuselection:`Edge Specials --> Mark Sharp` (Menu shortcut: :kbd:`Ctrl-E` in Edit Mode).
+   When enabled, edges will be split if they were :ref:`marked as sharp<bpy.ops.mesh.mark_sharp>`.

 .. note::

-   :term:`Non-manifold` edges (edges shared by more than two faces) will always be split.
+   :term:`Non-manifold` edges will always be split.

 Examples